joe88park/Cybersecurity-Google/README.md

 - just need to finish my capstone project
 Next step is to being the Meta back-end engineer certificate - 6/13/23

+On week 2 of Cybersecurity.
+Halfway done. - 6-16-23

 # Website and Apps

 beginning on a new restaurant app - 6/4/23

 beginning a new website for restaurant app - 6/4/23

-Added more data for the back-end database -6/5/23
+Added more data for the back-end database for restaurant app -6/5/23

 # Stable Diffusion

 Installed and started playing around with Stable Diffusion - 6/5/23

 Worked on personal website React & Tailwind - 6/9/23

+Worked on personal website React & Tailwind - 6/16/23